Jose Francisco Oliveros: Priesthood

-He was ordained a priest on November 28, 1970 in Luneta (Rizal Park) Manila by Pope Paul VI.
+Episcopacy

 Pope John Paul II appointed him on February 2, 2000, Bishop of the Diocese of Boac.
-He was consecrated bishop on March 20, 2000 in the Cathedral of San Diego de Alcala in Gumaca, Quezon by Archbishop Antonio Franco, former Apostolic Nuncio to the Philippines.
+He was consecrated bishop on March 20, 2000, in the Cathedral of San Diego de Alcala in Gumaca, Quezon by Archbishop Antonio Franco, former Apostolic Nuncio to the Philippines.
 The principal co-consecrators were Archbishop Gaudencio Borbon Rosales, then-Archbishop of Lipa and Bishop Emilio Zurbano Marquez, then-Bishop of Gumaca.
+His episcopal motto is "Confido in Misericordia Dei (I trust in the mercy of God)," taken from Psalm 52.

-On May 14, 2004, Bishop Oliveros was appointed Bishop of Malolos.
-He was installed on August 5, 2004 at Cathedral-Basilica of the Immaculate Conception (Malolos Cathedral) Malolos City.
+On August 15, 2003, Oliveros was appointed Apostolic Administrator of the Diocese of Malolos, while remaining in his office as bishop of Boac.
+On May 14, 2004, he was appointed Bishop of Malolos.
+He was installed on August 5, 2004, at Cathedral-Basilica of the Immaculate Conception (Malolos Cathedral) in Malolos.

-He died on May 11, 2018 after a lengthy illness, particularly prostate cancer, just 4 months before his 72nd Birthday.
-He is the first Bishop of Malolos to die in office.
-Among his last activities are the Episcopal ordination of Rev. Msgr.
-Bartolome Santos as the 5th Bishop of Iba which he celebrated alongside Archbishop Florentino Lavarias of the Archdiocese of San Fernando, Pampanga and Manila Archbishop Luis Antonio Cardinal Tagle which took place at the Malolos Cathedral on April 30, 2018, and his last 2 masses at the San Miguel Arcangel Parishes in the towns of Marilao and San Miguel held on May 8, 3 days before his death.
+He died on May 11, 2018, after a lengthy illness, particularly prostate cancer, at age 71.
+He is the first bishop of Malolos to die in office.
+Among his last activities were the episcopal ordination of Most Rev. Bartolome G. Santos, who, at that time, was recently appointed as the 5th Bishop of Iba, which he celebrated alongside San Fernando, Pampanga Archbishop Florentino Lavarias and Manila Archbishop Cardinal Luis Antonio Cardinal Tagle at the Malolos Cathedral on April 30, 2018, and his last two masses at the San Miguel Arcangel Parishes in the towns of Marilao and San Miguel held on May 8, 3 days before his death.
 He is buried at the crypt of the Malolos Cathedral.
+Upon Oliveros' death, Pope Francis appointed Honesto Ongtioco, then second bishop of Balanga, Bataan from April 8, 1998 to August 28, 2003 and bishop of Cubao since August 28, 2003, as the diocese's sede vacante apostolic administrator from May 11, 2018 until the installation of Dennis Villarojo as fifth bishop into office on August 21, 2019.